rapidsai/cugraph/benchmarks/nx-cugraph/pytest-based/README.md

 ### Scripts

 #### 1. `run-gap-benchmarks.sh`
 This script allows users to run selected algorithms across multiple datasets and backends.
-All results are stored inside a sub-directory (`logs/`) and named based on the combination of params for that benchmark.
+All results are stored inside a sub-directory (`logs/`) and output files are named based on the combination of parameters for that benchmark.

 **Usage:**
   ```bash